smastrom/vue-collapsed/README.md

 `height var(--vc-auto-duration) cubic-bezier(0.33, 1, 0.68, 1)`

-`--vc-auto-duration` is calculated in background and corresponds to an optimal transition duration according to your content height.
+`--vc-auto-duration` is calculated in background and corresponds to an optimal transition duration based on your content height.

+This is the recommended way to use this package unless you need something more specific.

 ## Custom transition